tardate/LittleCodingKata/docker/arm_builds/README.md

 [Getting started with Docker for Arm on Linux](https://www.docker.com/blog/getting-started-with-docker-for-arm-on-linux/)

 The default builder can only build for a simple platform at a time.
-First I'll build for linux/amd64 and test it running on MacOSX.
+First I'll build for linux/amd64 and test it running on MacOS.

 ```
 cd armi